Fluoral

 Trifluoroacetaldehyde, trifluoroethanal, or fluoral, is a fluorinated derivative of acetaldehyde with the formula CF3CHO.
 It is a gas at room temperature.
 Fluoral is used to introduce trifluoromethyl groups into organic compounds.
-It is highly electrophilic and fluoral forms a hydrate CF3CH(OH)2 upon contact with water like other halogenated acetaldehydes.
-It is commonly used in form of ethyl hemiacetal (1-ethoxy-2,2,2-trifluoroethanol, CF3CH(OCH2CH3)(OH)) due to the aldehyde's high reactivity, including the tendency to polymerise.
+It is highly electrophilic and forms a hydrate CF3CH(OH)2 upon contact with water like other halogenated acetaldehydes.
+It is commonly used in form of ethyl hemiacetal (1-ethoxy-2,2,2-trifluoroethanol, CF3CH(OCH2CH3)(OH)) due to the aldehyde's tendency to polymerise.

 Synthesis and reactions

 Upon storage, fluoral polymerises into a waxy, white solid that is soluble in diethyl ether and acetone but not water and chlorocarbons.
 Heating of this polymer gives monomeric fluoral.

 Fluoral can be prepared from trifluoroacetic acid with lithium aluminium hydride in diethyl ether: